 Have a specific question about your iPhone?
 Ask us on Twitter/Instagram @getchargetech

-With the addition of iOS 8, iPhone 6, and the iPhone 6 Plus, battery life was expected to be increased.
+With the addition of iOS and a larger screen size, battery life was expected to be increased.
 However, that is not the case despite the larger phone size.
-The iPhone 6 has a 1810mAh battery compared to the 1560mAh battery in the iPhone 5S.
-What may not come as a surprise is the 2915mAh battery in the iPhone 6 Plus.
+The smaller iPhone has a 1810mAh battery compared to the 1560mAh battery in the iPhone 5S.
+What may not come as a surprise is the 2915mAh battery in the larger phone sizes.

 With this open, you will now be able to see a ranking of all the apps that were open since your last charge and how much battery it has drained by percentage (%).
 You will be able to see the data in the last 24 hours or even the last week.
 Under the App name you may see “Background Activity.”
 This means the app will drain your battery even if you do not have it open.
 This may result from automatic updates or email updates.
-(Look below on tips on how to turn these iPhone settings off)
+(Look below on tips on how to turn these iPhone settings off).
+The easiest way to charge your phone is at phone charging station.
+If you’re ever at an event, trade show, conference or music festival, ask the event organizer, hopefully they have rentals for phone charging stations.

 We’re dedicated to helping people solve their cellphone battery issues and have compiled a list of the top 15 common iPhone battery problems.
 If you want a quicker response, post on our facebook page.
 We are a growing community dedicated to all of your charging needs.
 Come ask questions, join our contests, or just say hello!